attarn/Financial_Models/Required_Return/README.md

 # Weights_Reqret

-This program takes the daily returns of assets and finds either the absolute minimum risk or the minimum risk given a required level of returns
+This program reads in the daily returns of assets from a speadsheet and finds either the optimal weighting of each asset to produce the absolute minimum risk or the minimum risk given a required level of returns.

+Assets should be in this format
 ```
 Asset 1	Asset 2	Asset 3
 0.467	0.478	-0.13